 Dr. Phillips: The existence of the World Bank Group and Regional Development Banks is justified insofar as they help to bring some order to the aid system.
 They are large lenders and (to a smaller extent) investors and they provide a degree of discipline through their mixture of loans, investments and grants and their attempts to formulate development assistance strategies which some other aid donors follow.
-However their own processes have been quite flawed (eg their Board voting rights are somewhat obsolete) and they are obliged to exaggerate their achievements and obscure their failures to some degree the World Bank.
+However their own processes have been quite flawed (eg their Board voting rights are somewhat obsolete) and they are obliged to exaggerate their achievements and obscure their failures in order to satisfy their financial backers, that is both the capital markets and the donor Governments that sit on their Boards.
+Some World Bank Group activity (such as structural adjustment loans) has been highly controversial and of doubtful benefit to the recipients, and their current claims of project success are debatable.
+Recently agreed large capital increases for all the major MDBs have been justified on somewhatdubiousgroundssincetheWorld Bank for example has had considerable difficulty in using up its already existing capital for its lending operations.
+The most effective role for these institutions in the long run is probably the supply of 'global public goods' that cannot or will not be provided by Governments and the private sector.
+The most effective activity in Africa going forward is probably a continuation of actions like eradicating disease, dealing with environmental problems and climate change impacts that occur across borders.
+Large scale inter country infrastructure such as transport systems and power are also justifiable as public goods, and a general role as provider of expertise in international issues such as economic management and financial stabilization, a role usually provided by the IMF but also to some degree the World Bank..